search

 Exness Trading Hours

 Exness is open for trading from early Monday morning to early Saturday morning, excluding maintenance periods.
-Please note that trading is unavailable or hours are shortened on weekends and global holidays such as New Year’s and Christmas.
+Please note that trading is not available or has reduced hours on weekends and global holidays such as New Year’s and Christmas.

 Exness Trading Hours Policy